All Episodes

 But the issue before them.

-Is there does the president have the right and the authority as president to institute the ban?
+Does the president have the right and the authority as president to institute the ban?

-He may by proclamation and for such period as he shall deem necessary suspend the entry of all aliens or any class of aliens as immigrants or non-immigrants or impose on the entry of aliens any restrictions he may deem to be appropriate.
+he may by proclamation and for such period as he shall deem necessary suspend the entry of all aliens or any class of aliens as immigrants or non-immigrants or impose on the entry of aliens any restrictions he may deem to be appropriate.

 Isn't that the question?